UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Destroys collection if no tokens within this collection
+The method destroys collection if no tokens within this collection.

 #### Brief example